ULHPC/tutorials/advanced/Bioinformatics/README.md

 mpiBLAST requires access to NCBI substitution matrices and pre-formatted BLAST databases.
 For the purposes of this tutorial, a FASTA (NR) database has been formatted and split into 12 fragments, enabling the parallel alignment of a query against the database.

-A `.ncbirc` file for **Gaia** containing the paths to the necessary data files can be downloaded from [here](https://raw.github.com/ULHPC/tutorials/devel/advanced/Bioinformatics/mpiblast/.ncbirc) and placed in your $HOME directory (make sure to backup an existing $HOME/.ncbirc before overwriting it with the one in this tutorial).
+A `.ncbirc` file containing the paths to the necessary data files can be downloaded from [here](https://raw.github.com/ULHPC/tutorials/devel/advanced/Bioinformatics/mpiblast/.ncbirc) and placed in your $HOME directory (make sure to backup an existing $HOME/.ncbirc before overwriting it with the one in this tutorial).

 **Question: Knowing that the databases can take tens of gigabytes, what is an appropriate storage location for them on the clusters?**